gvls/go/3_grammar/5_data-type/2_quote-type/4__channel/1_memory/5__process-buf.md

 2. create sudog
 3. add sudog to sendx
 4. set sender is waiting (wait for sudog is active)
+5. if use **select** sender not waiting

 ###   recv
 1. do recv
-2. If channel is close, return result
+2. If channel is **close** and buf is empty, return result
-3. If exist waiter, recv data from waiter direct
+3. If exist **waiter**, recv data from waiter direct
 4. If buf have data, recv data from buf
 5. or else : waiting what other goroutine do send

+* recv direct
+1. If not have buf, copy from first waiter
+2. If have buf,		copy data from buf and copy data of first waiter to buf
+3. set waiter is preparing

+* recv from buf
+1. calculate index of first element of buf
+2. get data from buf and update sendx and qcount

+* waiting to recv
+1. get goroutine and data of recver
+2. create sudog
+3. add sudog to recvq
+4. set recver is waiting (wait for sudog is active)
+5. if use **select** recver not waiting

 ###   send阻塞
 in total process, M(system thread) isn't **waiting** (use a little resource switch goroutine)